 Figure 7.
-Proportion of fatalities in the total number of reported victims (=vulnerability) by age group in the EU27 (2010 &2019).
+Proportion of fatalities in the total number of reported victims (=vulnerability) by age group in the EU27 (2011 &2020).
 Source: CARE

-3 Road user
+4 Road user

-3.1 Gender
+4.1 Gender

-77% of all road fatalities in the EU are male.
-At 66%, the proportion of senior citizens is slightly lower.
-Both shares have remained relatively stable since 2010.
+78% of all road fatalities in the EU are male.
+At 68%, the proportion of senior citizens is slightly lower.
+Both shares have remained relatively stable since 2011.
 The different proportions are mainly due to the fact that women are in the majority among seniors, especially in the oldest age strata for seniors.

 Figure 8.
-Distribution of senior fatalities and all fatalities by gender in the EU27 (2010-2019).
+Distribution of senior fatalities and all fatalities by gender in the EU27 (2011-2020).
 Source: CARE

-In Italy and Greece, the proportion of men among senior fatalities is 75% or higher, which is notably higher than the European average.
-In Estonia, Bulgaria, Denmark, Austria and Poland it is notably lower (61% or less).
+In Greece, Cyprus, Slovakia, Italy and Finland, the proportion of men among senior fatalities is 75% or higher, which is notably higher than the European average.
+In Latvia, Croatia and Lithuania it is notably lower (60% or less).

 Figure 9.
-Share of men among senior fatalities per country in the EU27 (2019).
+Share of men among senior fatalities per country in the EU27 (2020).
 Source: CARE

-Note: countries that are not included in the Figure are Malta and Luxembourg because of small numbers
+Note: countries that are not included in the Figure are Ireland, Malta and Luxembourg because of small numbers

-3.2 Transport mode
+4.2 Transport mode

-Half of all fatalities among seniors are either pedestrians (34% of all senior fatalities) or cyclists (15%).
-For all road fatalities combined, regardless of age, this amounts to 33%, namely 20% for pedestrians and 13% for cyclists.
+Half of all fatalities among seniors are either pedestrians (33% of all senior fatalities) or cyclists (17%).
+For all road fatalities combined, regardless of age, this amounts to 29%, namely 19% for pedestrians and 10% for cyclists.
 Compared to all fatalities together, seniors have proportionally fewer fatalities as car driver and motorcycle rider.
 The differences between the percentages for seniors and all fatalities reflect the mobility behaviour of seniors and their above-average vulnerability as a vulnerable road user.
 While the trend per transport mode is relatively stable for all fatalities (with the slight exception of the decreasing proportion of fatalities among car passengers), we see a slight decrease of senior fatalities for pedestrians and a small increase for car drivers and cyclists.

 Figure 10.
-Distribution of senior fatalities and all fatalities by transport mode in the EU27 (2010-2019).
+Distribution of senior fatalities and all fatalities by transport mode in the EU27 (2011-2020).
 Source: CARE

 The distribution of senior fatalities across various transport modes differs from country to country.
 Some countries in the east of the EU have a particularly high proportion of pedestrians among senior fatalities.
 In some Central and Eeastern European Member States, namely Romania and Lithuania, more than one in two senior fatalities is a pedestrian.
-It is noteworthy that countries with a high proportion of cyclists among senior fatalities.
+It is noteworthy that countries with a high proportion of cyclists among senior fatalities (more than 20%) have a lower than average proportion of pedestrians among senior fatalities.
 This applies, for example, to the Netherlands, Belgium, Denmark, Germany and Finland.
-A possible explanation is that in countries with many cyclist fatalities amongs car occupants are Sweden and Finland.
+A possible explanation is that in countries with many cyclist fatalities, seniors travel proportionally fewer kilometres on foot.
+Finally, countries with a high proportion of senior fatalities amongst car occupants are Sweden and Finland.
 Again, these national differences can probably be explained, in part, by the specific mobility behaviour of seniors in each specific country.